archeofoss/archeofoss/2022/abstracts/oa-e-publishing/paraciani-rossi.md

 ---
-title: "An open image atlas for the journal "Archeologia e Calcolatori""
+title: "An open image atlas for the journal “Archeologia e Calcolatori”"
-description: "An open image atlas for the journal "Archeologia e Calcolatori""
+description: "An open image atlas for the journal “Archeologia e Calcolatori”"
 layout: article-slim
 auths:
   - name: Nicolò Paraciani